What Is Happening With The Agricultural Protests In India?

-For the last three weeks, farmers across India have been protesting controversial new laws which they say threaten their livelihoods.
-More than 250 million workers have gone on nationwide strikes, blocking New Delhi roads with marches and tractors, and some have taken part in hunger strikes.
-Footage of the large-scale protests has been widely shared online, sparking solidarity protests here in the UK and around the world.
+Thousands of farmers across India continue to protest controversial new laws which they say threaten their livelihoods.
+From Nov.
+2020, more than 250 million workers went on nationwide strikes, blocking New Delhi roads with peaceful marches and tractors, and some took part in hunger strikes sparking solidarity protests in the UK and around the world.
+On Jan 27.
+2021 tensions escalated during a violent clash between farmers and law enforcement (Jan.26) in New Delhi, resulting in the death of one protestor and the detaining of 200 others.
 Here's everything you need to know about the Indian farmers' protests.

 Why Are Indian Farmers Protesting?